RuimingShen/Ruiming-Shen/README.md

 2. etl_code(Data cleaning)
 3. profiling_code(year data analysis)
 4. ana_code(Month data analysis)
-5. screenshot of all the output for every step on dataproc.

 Must following this order for all the numbers and results.